coq/coq/doc/sphinx/proof-engine/tactics.rst

       No database name is given: the hint is registered in the ``core`` database.

       .. deprecated:: 8.10

-   .. cmdv:: Local Hint @hint_definition : {+ @ident}

-      This is used to declare hints that must not be exported to the other modules that require and import the current module.
-Inside a section, the flag Local is useless since hints do not survive anyway to the closure of sections.

    .. cmdv:: Hint Resolve @qualid {? | {? @num} {? @pattern}} : @ident
       :name: Hint Resolve